U.S. Federal Remittance Tax Guide: Why It Doesn’t Apply to Remitly Transfers | Remitly

 The 2026 U.S. Federal Remittance Tax Guide: What We Know So Far, and Why There’s No Tax on Remitly Transfers

-A new 1% U.S. federal remittance tax is expected to start Jan 1, 2026.
+A new 1% U.S. federal remittance tax went into effect on January 1, 2026.
 Learn who it affects and why Remitly digital transfers are exempt in our guide.

 Post Author